BullseyeCoverage Up Contents Search

 Error 6: corrupt file

 The coverage file is corrupt.
+Delete the file and then rebuild with coverage build enabled.

 Error 7: object mismatch